 - Change the resolution back to the previous value, then select “OK“.

-- Use the arrow keys on your keyboard to move the window back onto the screen.
+- Use your mouse or the arrow keys on your keyboard to move the window back onto the screen.